How to apply for international trademark registration

 You will find information on payment on the WIPO website.

 To make sure that WIPO is able to link the incoming payment to the correct application, it is important to enter sufficient information together with the payment.
-State which form the payment applies to (MM2), and the application or registration numbers of the Norwegian application or registration.
+State which form the payment applies to (MM2), the WIPO reference number and the application or registration number of the Norwegian application or registration.

 If WIPO has not received the fee when the processing of the application begins, it will send a deficiency letter.
 You will be given a time limit of three months in which to pay, and processing of the application will stop in the meantime.
 If you wish to avoid delays, you should pay the fees at the latest when you receive notification that the NIPO has forwarded your application to WIPO.